pressbooks/pressbooks/readme.txt

 == Changelog ==

 = 3.1 =
+* Added a new Textboxes menu in TinyMCE which supports some new types of textboxes in addition to standard and shaded.
+* Localized strings within some of our TinyMCE plugins--more to come.
-* Fixed some issues with MCE editor styles.
+* Fixed some issues with TinyMCE styles.

 = 3.0 =
 * SASS-y themes: book themes are now built with SASS (specifically the SCSS variant) and compiled for export or web display using either the bundled scssphp compiler (https://github.com/leafo/scssphp/) or the SASS PHP extension if installed (https://github.com/sensational/sassphp).
 See `/docs/themes-book.txt` for details if you are developing your own themes.